aramder/aramder.github.io/Rules-of-Acquisition.md

 The concept was most memorably explained in DS9: ["Treachery, Faith and the Great River"](https://memory-alpha.fandom.com/wiki/Treachery,_Faith_and_the_Great_River_(episode)), where Nog uses it to justify an elaborate chain of trades that ultimately produces exactly the item Chief O'Brien needed — demonstrating that if you trust the current, it provides.

-While the Great Material Continuum is a humorous and fictional concept, it also offers a lighthearted lens through which to view real-world business transactions, career navigation, and the flow of material goods in our lives.
+The Great Material Continuum is fictional, but it maps well onto how goods, favors, and opportunities actually move between people.

 ## Notes